Event planning guidelines

 Level of staffing will be determined as part of the Outdoor Event Permit and is the organizer’s cost and responsibility to manage.

 Creating a clear and easy to read site map is important to the hosting and implementation of a successful event.
 A site map is required for all events taking place on city property.
-As part of the Outdoor Event Permit, the Events Team may facilitate a site walk to familiarize the organizer with onsite amenities and conditions of use.
+As part of the Outdoor Event Permit, the Event Services Team may facilitate a site walk to familiarize the organizer with onsite amenities and conditions of use.

 For larger events, a Production Schedule is required, indicating load-in/out plans and timelines.
 Many event sites have specific guidelines for access.
 It is the organizer’s responsibility to ensure contractors are aware of and adhere to guidelines.